The Start is Actually the First Three Steps!

 Adding Starting Blocks

-To simplify the use of starting blocks as much as possible, I like starting the athletes with the block pedal angles down to their lowest level, as is seen in the first five seconds of this video.
+To simplify the use of starting blocks as much as possible, I like starting the athletes with the block pedal angles down to their lowest level.
 Occasionally you can find a set of starting blocks where the angle can go down to as low as 30 degrees.
-I like the athlete to have the option to have the front block down to the lowest setting and maybe the rear block a little higher.
-In my mind this allows the athlete to more easily learn to manage loading the legs toward and against both blocks, recruiting the glutes, and to more naturally move up the track and into the race.
-An ineffective or less than competent block clearance bleeds into the landing from that first stride thus effecting the ensuing strides.
+I like the athlete to have the option to have the front block down to the lowest setting and maybe the rear block a little higher, ie, 40 degrees if the front block is 30.
+In my mind, having the block pedals at the lesser angles allows the athlete to more easily learn to manage body weight and loading the legs toward and against both blocks, recruiting the glutes, and to more naturally launch up the track and into the race.
+Having the rear block at a greater angle than the front pedal allows the bottom of the rear foot to be further from the ground as is the case with other positions when blocks are not used.
+In my mind this helps the athlete more naturally position and balance the body and coordinate movements.

-I believe that a common error is for the sprinter to fail to raise the hips adequately as well as position the body to launch enough vertically.
-Although horizontal movement up the track should be an emphasis early on, the angled block pedals tempt many sprinters to launch too much horizontally and not enough vertically, and this can lead to a failure to accomplish the angles and directions of forces to maximize the top speed and effectiveness of the rest of the race.
-This is where I believe failing to learn to effectively start without blocks can come back to haunt the sprinter.
+A common error is for the sprinter to fail to raise the hips adequately along with positioning the body to launch enough vertically.
+Although horizontal movement up the track should be an emphasis early in the race, as stated earlier, the angled block pedals tempt many sprinters to launch too much horizontally and not enough vertically.
+This can lead to a failure to accomplish the body positions, angles and directions of forces to maximize the top speed and effectiveness of the rest of the race.
+Another common error is after raising the hips into the "set" position, for the athlete to noticeably drop the hips during the starting action to initiate the push off into the race.
+This is where I believe failing to learn to overcome inertia (get movement started) while in a "hips higher than shoulders" position during starts without blocks, can come back to haunt the sprinter.

 I am not a believer that block pedals have to be set at 45 degrees in order for the athlete to launch the body out at 45 degrees.
 In addition, simply using the angle an athlete departs the starting blocks as a reference point is not enough.
 An athlete can simply step out of the blocks or do a short "sort of" running step and display a 45-degree angle.
 Check out these 40 yard dashes.
-Looks to me that they launch at about 45 degrees without starting blocks at all.
+Looks to me that they launch at about 45 degrees and do a good job of getting up the track without starting blocks at all.

 Watch Your Athletes

 Assuming that you can get your athletes to react well and explosively start effectively without blocks, see if they are demonstrating the same abilities when using blocks.
 Often times, instead of the glutes being primary during the initial explosion, you'll note various versions of stepping out of the blocks with the first step and/or an over-involvement from the quads.
 I am not saying that having the block pedals at 45 degrees is wrong.
-In fact, I believe that a good goal is to be able to use block pedals set at 45 degrees to launch into the race.
-My observation, however; is that far too many, including elite ones, don't successfully master this.
+In fact, I believe that a good goal may be to be able to use the front block pedal set at 40-45 degrees and the rear pedal to 50-55 degrees.
+My observation, however; is that far too many sprinters, including elite ones, don't sufficiently master starting block technique, and settle on less than great methods.
 Reacting well and explosively launching the hips and body into the race is one thing, doing so with sufficient elevation for the given launch angle and getting up the track adequately, then landing and efficiently continuing up the track is another deal.
 Again, read my "Three-Point and Four-Point Start" blog that includes how to consistently incorporate blocks, and how to do so legally, ie; without a lowering movement that visibly doesn't stop prior to the gun.

 Weight Bearing

-In addition, having the block pedals at a low setting can also make it easier to assume a "set" position where the hips are at a sufficient height without too much weight being on the hands.
-When the block pedals are at 45 degrees and greater, as the hips rise into the "set" position, the feet likely will push into the pads sooner than if the pads were at the lowest setting.
-This can push the hips forward.
-Regardless, with practice, the athlete can learn to rise into "set" in a manner where the weight bearing is doable, but again, I think it is just simpler to have the pedals angled at the lowest setting.
-At least when trying to learn.
+As I stated previously, having the block pedals at a low setting can also make it easier to assume a "set" position where the hips are at a sufficient height without too much weight being on the hands.
+When the block pedals are at 45 degrees and greater, as the hips rise into the "set" position, the feet will push into the pads sooner than if the pads were at the lowest setting.
+This can push the hips forward and lead to more weight on the hands and arms, as well as a more than desired feeling of the athlete tumbling forward.
+Once again, I'm not so much speaking against using pedal angles of 45 degrees and greater, but I believe the priority should be for the athlete to be able to execute good fundamentals without being distracted by having to overcompensate for pedal angles they are not ready for.

 Important Biomechanical Explanations

-In my opinion, it takes diagrams and thorough explanations to adequately and accurately explain the relationship between the position of the foot that is on the ground, and the body's center of gravity (COG), in relation to the direction of total force, during the critical "start" and "initial acceleration phases".
-The book, Running, by Frans Bosch and Ronald Klomp, and Mann's book that I alluded to above, do great and very thorough jobs of explaining this, and giving insight into efficient paths that the strides should follow as they come through.
+For coaches that want to zoom in on precise foot placements and directions of forces as the athlete lands in executing the first three steps; diagrams and thorough explanations that adequately and accurately explain the relationship between the position of the foot that is on the ground, and the body's center of gravity (COG), in relation to the direction of total force, during the critical "start" and "initial acceleration phases" are included in the book, Running, as well as Mann's book that I alluded to above.
+These books give great insight into efficient paths that the strides should follow as they come through.
 I highly recommend these books to those who don't mind studying.

 Summary